mingrammer/go-codelab/README.md

 # go-codelab
 Simple codelab tutorial for learning Go language.

 *Notes: This is "unofficial" tutorial.
 It was made by personal.
-If there are something wrong, please inform or fix that via Issues or Pull Requests*
+If there are something wrong, please inform or fix that via Issues or Pull Requests.*

 We'll make very simple IoT application service with Go.
 Our example is that make the simple server and simple sensor device structures as clients.
 So the server and devices can communicate each other in realtime using pipeline.